kaizushi/canary-gen/README.md

 I highly recommend using it alongside my [picosite](https://github.com/kaizushi/picosite) software which is a 'read only CMS.'
 Content for it is uploaded using SSH.
 This makes it seamless for this script to upload the canary.

+You can see it in action alongside picosite over at the website for my businesses [canary page](https://kloshost.online/page.php?q=canary).
+I just run this script to update it and if everything works I need not do anything else.

 Getting Started
 ===============